How Do You Write a Good Business Policy?

-Writing company policy is similar to writing a business procedure, but there are a few differences between a policy and a procedure.
+Writing a good company policy is similar to writing a good business procedure, but there are a few differences between a policy and a procedure.
 A business policy consists of either company rules, typically about ethics or relationships, or process outcomes defining expected results, kind of like a mission statement.
-So how exactly do you write a business policy?
+So how exactly do you write a good business policy?

 Example Sexual Harassment Policy